 The BTS Skytrain is a really great way to get around Thailand’s capital.
 It’s safe, clean, air-conditioned, and relatively cheap.
 It doesn’t suffer from traffic jams and you won’t breathe in a lung full of toxic air when you take it.
 The system runs until midnight, after which you can take taxis, which as I mentioned, are inexpensive.

 There’s also Grab Taxi available in both cities.
-Grab is basically the Asian version of Uber but offers motorbikes and different priced taxis.
+Grab is basically the Asian version of Uber but offers motorbikes and differently priced taxis.
 It can be a very cheap method of getting around.
 Get the IOS app here, and the Andriod app here.

 Where Hanoi beats Bangkok is on long-term transport if, and only if, you can handle a motorbike.
 If you’re not afraid to get on a motorcycle then you could potentially save money in Hanoi.
 Motorbikes are inexpensive to rent and buy.
 Petrol is very cheap.
 Bangkok doesn’t have the same motorbike culture and the BTS costs can add up over time